 For most medical benefits, the Plan limits the expenses you have to pay out-of-pocket each Calendar Year.
 Calendar year out-of-pocket maximums are separate for PPO and non-PPO providers and are not interchangeable.
 Out-of-pocket maximums apply on both a per individual and per family basis.
 Once your total out-of-pocket expenses for you (or any other individual family member) in a Calendar Year reaches the individual out-of-pocket maximum, the out-of-pocket maximum will be considered met for you (or that family member) for the rest of the Calendar Year.
-Once your total PPO out-of-pocket expenses for two or more family members in a Calendar Year reaches the family maximum, the PPO out-of-pocket maximum will be considered met for any eligible family member for the rest of the Calendar Year.
+Once your total PPO out-of-pocket expenses for two or more family members in a Calendar Year reaches the family maximum, the PPO out-of-pocket maximum will be considered met for the rest of the Calendar Year.
 There is no family out-of-pocket maximum for non-PPO providers.
 The Calendar Year out-of-pocket maximums are as follows:

 Calendar Year Out-of-Pocket Maximum PPO Providers Non-PPO Providers

 Per Individual \$5,500 \$8,000 per person

-Per Family \$11,000 ψο,σσο per person
+Per Family \$11,000 \$0,000 per person

-^{}For Non-PPO providers the out-of-pocket maximum applies to coinsurance only and excludes certain services.
+For Non-PPO providers the out-of-pocket maximum 1 1